colinbellino/sokol-jai/README.md

 To include sokol in your project you can copy the [sokol](sokol/) directory.

 ## TODO:
-- Pass SOKOL_DEBUG when building or importing
-- Pass SOKOL_USE_GL when building or importing
 - Compile shaders
 - Windows support
 - Linux support